surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab03-NeuVector-AdmissionController.md

 ![admission-control-pg16.1](../images/admission-control-pg16.1.PNG)

+**Step 3)**

 Next step is to toggle the Mode to 'Protect' which will enforce the policy to restrict the pod with select CVE to run as container in our cluster.

 ![admission-control-pg16.2](../images/admission-control-pg16.2.PNG)